sarvar883/proteam-for-md/README.md

-Web app <Pro Team> for disinfector company.
+Web app <Pro Team> for disinfection company.
 Written in MERN-stack (MongoDB, Express, React, NodeJS)

 The app is used to manage the company:
 - keep track of incoming orders,